NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Damage reduced from 75 to 70
     - First hit turns back turned opponents around
     - First hit hitbox duration increased by one frame
+    - Second hitboxes are bigger if the first is hit
 - 2X
     - Starts 3 frames faster and ends 8 frames later
     - Drains slightly more than 12.5% meter on a miss at the end of the move
     - Activation gives opponent no chakra on hit (TODO 2X now loses meter when she can no longer counter instead of the end of the move?)
+    - Chakra is taken the first frame of the capture state instead of on activation of super freeze
+    - Is not avoided by “landing” during the activation
+    - Super freeze resets intangible at the end
+- Act2X
+    - Damage reduced 95 to 70
+    - Drains 50% chakra
 - RB given hyuuga cancel
 - GRKnJ appears slightly closer to the opponent